Plovdiv: Antiquity

 The history of the region spans more than eight millennia.
 Numerous nations have left their traces on the 12 m cultural layers of the city.
-The earliest signs of habitation in the territory of Plovdiv date as far back as the 6th millennium BCE.
-Plovdiv has settlement traces including necropolises dating from the Neolithic era (roughly 6000–5000 BCE) like the mounds Yasa Tepe 1 in the Philipovo district and Yasa Tepe 2 in Lauta park.
-Archaeologists have discovered fine pottery and objects of everyday life on Nebet Tepe from as early as the Chalcolithic era, showing that at the end of the 4th millennium BCE, there was already an established settlement there which was continuously inhabited since then.
-Thracian necropolises dating back to the 2nd–3rd millennium BCE have been discovered, while the Thracian town was established between the 2nd and the 1st millennium BCE.
+The earliest signs of habitation in the territory of Plovdiv date as far back as the 6th millennium BC.
+Plovdiv has settlement traces including necropolises dating from the Neolithic era (roughly 6000–5000 BC) like the mounds Yasa Tepe 1 in the Philipovo district and Yasa Tepe 2 in Lauta park.

+Archaeologists have discovered fine pottery and objects of everyday life on Nebet Tepe from as early as the Chalcolithic era, showing that at the end of the 4th millennium BC, there was already an established settlement there which was continuously inhabited since then.
+Thracian necropolises dating back to the 2nd–3rd millennium BC have been discovered, while the Thracian town was established between the 2nd and the 1st millennium BC.

 The town was a fort of the independent local Thracian tribe Bessi.
-In 516 BCE during the rule of Darius the Great, Thrace was included in the Persian empire.
-In 492 BCE, the Persian general Mardonius subjugated Thrace again, and it nominally became a vassal of Persia until 479 BCE and the early rule of Xerxes I. The town became part of the Odrysian kingdom (460 BCE – 46 CE), a Thracian tribal union.
-The town was conquered by Philip II of Macedon, and the Odrysian king was deposed in 342 BCE.
+In 516 BC during the rule of Darius the Great, Thrace was included in the Persian empire.
+In 492 BC, the Persian general Mardonius subjugated Thrace again, and it nominally became a vassal of Persia until 479 BC and the early rule of Xerxes I. The town became part of the Odrysian kingdom (460 BC – 46 AD), a Thracian tribal union.
+The town was conquered by Philip II of Macedon, and the Odrysian king was deposed in 342 BC.
 Ten years after the Macedonian invasion, the Thracian kings started to exercise power again after the Odrysian Seuthes III had re-established their kingdom under Macedonian suzerainty as a result of a successful revolt against Alexander the Great's rule resulting in a stalemate.
-The Odrysian kingdom gradually overcame the Macedonian suzerainty, while the city was destroyed by the Celts as part of the Celtic settlement of Eastern Europe, most likely in the 270s BCE.
-In 183 BCE, Philip V of Macedon conquered the city, but shortly after, the Thracians re-conquered it.
+The Odrysian kingdom gradually overcame the Macedonian suzerainty, while the city was destroyed by the Celts as part of the Celtic settlement of Eastern Europe, most likely in the 270s BC.
+In 183 BC, Philip V of Macedon conquered the city, but shortly after, the Thracians re-conquered it.